sebasptsch/react-azure-maps/README.md

 # React-Azure-Maps

+This package is a fork of the azure maps continuation of the project with a very minor fix for package exports.
+If you are looking to use this please explore the official package first.

+The original readme can be found below.

 This project is community-driven initiative originally created by amazing [@psrednicki](https://github.com/psrednicki), [@msasinowski](https://github.com/msasinowski) and [@tbajda](https://github.com/tbajda) and is now maintained by the Azure Maps team.

 [![npm](https://img.shields.io/npm/v/react-azure-maps.svg) ![npm](https://img.shields.io/npm/dm/react-azure-maps.svg)](https://www.npmjs.com/package/react-azure-maps) [![license](https://img.shields.io/npm/l/react-azure-maps.svg)](https://github.com/Azure/react-azure-maps/blob/master/LICENSE)